WDI-203/A--Fullstack-ToDo/Fullstack-ToDo.md

 - Update npm start script to use nodemon instead of node
 - Create a .env file in the project root
 - Change express server port to 4000 using the .env file
-- Add Mongo Connection env vars to .env file
+- Add Mongoose Connection env vars to .env file
 	- _Note_: For this project we will set the database env var to "todoDB"
-- Create the mongo.js file in the project root and add the mongo connection code
+- Create the mongoose.js file in the project root and add the mongoose connection code
 - Add the boilerplate code for dotenv, mongo and cors to app.js
-- Run npm start to test that your server is connected to mongo and is up and running
+- Run npm start to test that your server is connected to mongodb and is up and running

 #### Client-Side
 - Initialize the project using create-react-app